ej8899/tinyapp/README.md

 # TinyApp!
-## About:
+## About...
 TinyApp! is a free URL shortening service and link management system.
 It is derived from the <a href="www.lighthouselabs.ca">Lighthouse Labs</a> (LHL) full stack web development bootcamp project.

 Existing LHL students can review the project here:
 https://flex-web.compass.lighthouselabs.ca/projects/tiny-app